 Preliminary autopsy reports are usually available on the next working day.
-Final autopsy reports are ready between 30 and 45 days later.
+Final autopsy reports are ready between 60 and 90 Business Days.
 Complex cases may take up to 90 days before a final report is complete.

 Who may have a copy of an autopsy report?

 As soon as the completed report is electronically signed, it is automatically transmitted to the computerized UF Health Shand Hospital’s Lifetime Care Record where it can be viewed by appropriate medical professionals.
 A written copy is sent to the medical record and is maintained by the Health Records and Medical Information Division of the hospital.